Battletoads: Other

-Animated series
+Animated special

 Battletoads spun off a half-hour animated television special produced by DIC Animation City in an attempt to capitalize on the popularity of the Teenage Mutant Ninja Turtles (DiC would try this again later on when producing Street Sharks and Extreme Dinosaurs).
-Intended as the pilot for a full-fledged series, the special aired in syndication in the United States on the weekend of Thanksgiving 1992.
+Intended as the pilot for a full-fledged series, the special was syndicated by Bohbot Entertainment in the United States on the weekend of Thanksgiving 1992 as part of their "Kids' Day Off" package.
 It was never picked up for a series however, despite comic-style ads in GamePro magazine claiming otherwise.

 Buena Vista Home Video released the pilot on VHS in January 1994.
-It received an official YouTube release on August 5, 2014, on a YouTube channel run by the Canadian company DHX Media, which currently owns the rights to DIC's cartoon library.
+It received an official YouTube release on August 5, 2014, on a YouTube channel run by the Canadian company DHX Media (now WildBrain), which currently owns the rights to most of DIC's cartoon library.

 The story served as a prequel to the video game franchise.
 Set in Oxnard, California, it stars three junior high schoolers.
 The trio is given the ability to transform into anthropomorphic toads with superhuman strength and the ability to change their arms and legs into weapons in techniques called "Smash Hits".
 They are charged with protecting Professor T. Bird and Princess Angelica from the Dark Queen, who wants to steal Angelica's magical amulet for her plans of universal conquest.

-The cartoon was adapted and written by David Wise (no relation to the Battletoads video games' composer of the same name).
+The cartoon was adapted and written by David Wise (not to be confused with the Battletoads video games' composer of the same name).
 A comic with the backstory of Battletoads, written by Rare employee Guy Millar, was also published in Nintendo Power.